Shakesbeer1564/ITP_Ferienhaus/Dokumentation/endpoints.md

 `403` Forbidden: "User from session does not have the required permission"

+`404` Not Found: "Could not find the house with the given ID"

 `500` Internal Server Error: "Could not create vacation home in database"

 ---